m5stack/m5-docs/docs/en/unit/esp32cam.md

 | *SPQ2410*            | *ESP32Cam*  |
 | :-----------: | :------:  |
 | OUT           | IO32      |

 **NOTE:**

-1. **Camera Power Down** pin does not need to be connected to ESP32 GPIO.
+1. **Camera Shutdown** pin isn't required to be connected to the ESP32 GPIO.
 Instead it may be pulled down to ground with 10 kOhm resistor.

 <a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/image/m5-docs_table/Product_compared.pdf"><el-button type="primary">View M5 camera series/product differences</el-button></a>